Adamstown, Maryland: History

 With Adamstown located close to the Potomac River and Virginia, its citizens were almost exclusively loyal to the South during the Civil War; however, both Federal and Confederate troops were constantly moving on Carrollton Manor.
 For several months in the spring of 1861, the Minute Men of Adamstown, a secession militia company composed of three officers (Captain Robert H. E. Boteler, 1st Lieutenant Jacob G. Thomas, and 2nd Lieutenant William Hilleary Johnson, all local doctors) planted a pole and flew the Confederate flag adjacent to their guard post next to the B&O railroad.
 Many skirmishes in the war were fought here and the town was often raided, most notoriously by the 43rd Battalion Virginia Cavalry, also known as Mosby's Rangers, on July 30 and October 14, 1864.
 On one of these raids, Adam Kohlenburg's entire stock was taken.
 Local folklore holds that one family had a son fighting for the North and one fighting for the South.

 In 1902, Jacob Klein's Addition to Adamstown included the area of Washington, Adams, and Tuscarora streets.
 The Adamstown Bank was established in 1917, and the building opened in 1919.
 In 1921, Adamstown had two large grain elevators (Farmers Exchange of Frederick and Thomas & Co.), a blacksmith shop, a carriage works, two garages, a general store, a hardware store, a butcher shop and the bank.
 Electric lights were first installed in the town in 1921 as well.

-In the 1960's, Alcoa built an aluminum production facility, Eastalco Works, to the north of Adamstown which ran until 2005; at its peak, the site covered 400 acre and included more than 130 buildings.
+In the 1960s, Alcoa built an aluminum production facility, Eastalco Works, to the north of Adamstown which ran until 2005; at its peak, the site covered 400 acre and included more than 130 buildings.
 During its run, the plant produced about 8% of United States aluminum and was among the largest of users of electricity in Maryland.
 The plant's demise was predicated on a large increase in electricity prices.
 Several attempts to rebuild or repurpose the site were undertaken until 2011, when structures on the site were razed.
 By 2025, plans to repurpose the site into a multi-occupant computing data center campus referred to as Quantum Frederick with at least one early resident conducting a facility ground-breaking in December 2024.